 How to Make Vanilla Chai Tea Latte

-Tip: Set temperature between medium and medium-low.
+Tip: Set the temperature between medium and medium-low.
 The milk should get very warm, but not scald.

 Tip: Make sure the blender cap is properly vented to prevent the hot liquid from exploding.